 - finely sliced fresh red chili

-Everyone loves a good party dip or small bites with a drink for aperitivo and when I made this dip for the first time, Luca told me I needed to add this to the “aperitivo list” because he loved it so much.
-I hope you’ll love all of the flavors as much as we do.
+When I made this dip for the first time, Luca told me I needed to add this to the "aperitivo list" because he loved it so much.
+I hope you'll enjoy all of the flavors as much as we do.

 - Infuse the soy sauce with ginger if desired.
 Cut the ginger into matchsticks and add it to the soy sauce if desired and set aside to steep for 20 minutes and up to 1 hour then remove the ginger and repurpose for another use, or discard.

-Photos for How to Make Homemade Sichuan Red Chili Oil (xiangla hongyou) (check out the full recipe post over here)⇓
+Check Out How to Make Homemade Sichuan Red Chili Oil (xiangla hongyou) (check out the full recipe post over here)

-Photos for How to Make Homemade Wonton Chips (check out the full recipe post over here)⇓
+Check Out How to Make Homemade Wonton Chips (check out the full recipe post over here)

 Looking for a Few More Delicious Dim Sum or Auththentic Sichuan Dishes?

-If you’re looking for a few other dishes to round out your takeout night in or you love Sichuan food as much as we do, here are a few of our favorites you can make at home.
+If you're looking for a few more easy Chinese recipes or you love Sichuan food as much as we do, here are a few of our favorites you can make at home.

 - Dim Sum Har Gow Shrimp Dumplings (虾饺) (The Ultimate Guide)